JPvRiel/conky-seamod/README.md

 Change 'fs_used_perc' items to suite systems partitioning scheme.
 E.g. default has 'root', 'home' and 'var' separate.

-Ring/gauge sections

-- In `conkyrc.lua`
-  - 3 lines of info are accommodated above the graph sections - substitute as you deem fit, but keep the spacing at 3 lines to avoid misalignment between rings and text.
-- In `seamod_rings.lua`
-  - Fiddle with `graph_radius`, `graph_thickness` and if used, `txt_radius`, so adjust ring sizing.
-  - In `gauges` items, use `conky_line` instead of `name` and `arg` if advanced objects are needed.

 #### Keeping the rings and text info aligned

 *N.B!* Alignment between rings and the text is painfully brittle.
 So avoid changing the number of lines in the text section that algin next to rings.
 See limitations section below for why...

 Best place to add own text or info is under `# Extra info`.
 And to make room, you can remove some lines.
 This section is past where the rings are rendered.

+To adjust ring/gauge sections:

+- In `seamod_rings.lua`, the newer version allows for quicker adjustment via global vars, such as:
+  - `gauge_max_outer_radius`: biggest outermost gauge/ring size.
+  - `gauge_target_inner_radius`: desired innermost gauge/ring size.
+  - etc.
+- In the older/classic way, each item in the gauges table needs to be tweaked:
+  - Fiddle with `graph_radius`, `graph_thickness` and if used, `txt_radius`, so adjust ring sizing.
+  - In `gauges` items, use `conky_line` instead of `name` and `arg` if advanced objects are needed.

+After adjusting rings, you'll have to realign the text offsets in `conkyrc.lua`:

+- Look to tweak `voffset` and `offset` values in front of most items.
+- Note, 3 lines of info are accommodated next to rings and above the built-in graph sections - substitute as you deem fit, but keep the spacing at 3 lines to avoid misalignment between rings and text.

 ### Setting appropriate network names